Punjab State Industrial Development Corporation Ltd. (PSIDC)The Visionary With a Global Outlook

 1 Guru Gobind Singh Refinery Project [M/s HPCL-Mittal Energy Ltd.(HMEL)], Bathinda:-

-A prestigious project being facilitated by PSIDC is the Petroleum Refinery with a capacity of 9 MMTPA with approximate investment of Rs.18,919 crores (as built) at Village Phulokheri, Tehsil Talwandi Saboo, District Bathinda by HMEL, a joint venture of Hindustan petroleum Corporation Limited and Mittal Energy Investments Private Limited.
-This project is likely to provide direct and indirect employment to 15,000 persons and has ample scope for further ancillarisation in the State.
-Some of the downstream units, which are likely to come up, are Low Density Polyethylene, High Density Polyethylene and Polypropylene which will be used in various end-applications in packaging, pipes for irrigation and canal lining etc. This project is of immense economic importance to the State of Punjab.
-The refinery project has commenced trial production in August 2011 and has commenced commercial production on 2nd December 2011
+A prestigious project being facilitated by PSIDC is the Petroleum Refinery with a capacity of 9 MMTPA with approximate investment of Rs.18,919 crores (as built) at village Phulokheri, Tehsil Talwandi Saboo, District Bathinda by HMEL, a joint venture of Hindustan Petroleum Corporation Ltd and Mittal Energy Investments Private Ltd. This project is of immense economic importance to the State of Punjab.
+The refinery project has commenced trial production in August 2011 and has commenced commercial production on 2nd December 2011.

 2 GAIL (India) Ltd.-Gas Pipe Line Project:-

-Another project of laying of cross country Natural Gas Pipeline alongwith developing and operating optic fibre communication system etc., having an estimated cost of Rs.2100 crores, is being implemented by GAIL (India ) Ltd. (A Government of India Undertaking) which will further boost the industrial development of the State of Punjab.
-M/s.
-GAIL (India) Ltd. with the approval of Ministry of Petroleum & Natural Gas, Govt. of India, has already invited "expression of interest" for taking capacity in 5 sections of Gas Pipe on common carrier basis which includes 583 Kms Dadri-Bawana-Nangal pipeline which will pass through Sangrur, Bathinda and Ludhiana in the State of Punjab.
-A gas based Power project is also planned at Rupnagar by Punjab State Power Corporation Ltd. (earlier known as PSEB).
-Out of the total length of 583 Kms of pipeline, 384 kms will be laid in the State of Punjab in Distt.
-Patiala, Fatehgarh Sahib, Ludhiana, Barnala, Moga, Bathinda, Nawanshahar, Hoshiarpur and Rupnagar.
-About 80% of the pipeline has been completed and gas is expected to be available in Punjab by June 2012.
+Another project for laying of Natural Gas Pipeline alongwith developing and operating optic fibre communication system having an estimated cost of Rs.2100 crores, is being implemented by GAIL (India) Ltd. (A Government of India Undertaking) which will further boost the industrial development of the State of Punjab.
+Gas Pipeline which includes 583 Kms Dadri-Bawana-Nangal pipeline which will pass through Sangrur, Bathinda and Ludhiana in the State of Punjab.
+Gas Pipleine has already been laid by GAIL (india) ltd. which was inaugurated by the Hon’ble Prime Minister on 23.03.2012 which will pass through the Districts of Patiala, Fatehgarh Sahib, Ludhiana, Barnala, Moga, Bathinda, Nawanshahar, Hoshiarpur and Rupnagar in the State of Punjab

 18, HIMALAYA MARG,